Corporate Governance

 - The base compensation amount shall not be changed during the term of office (one year).

-- These are paid on the proviso that consolidated operating income for the relevant fiscal year reaches or exceeds 5 billion yen, and are determined according to the formula below.
+- These are paid on the proviso that consolidated operating profit for the relevant fiscal year reaches or exceeds 5,000 million yen, and are determined according to the formula below.

-Bonus calculation formula: performance indicator x coefficient - The performance indicator is the sum of consolidated operating income and financial balance, in order to reflect the consolidated performance for each fiscal year.
+Bonus calculation formula: performance indicator × coefficient - The performance indicator is the sum of consolidated operating profit and financial balance, in order to reflect the consolidated performance for each fiscal year.

-- The coefficient is used to calculate the amount of bonus (set by position, etc., and according to whether the recipient is also a director and according to their position, with the higher the position, the higher the coefficient) based on the ratio given in the above chart, and the relevant bonus amount is set as a division of the target of 12 billion yen.
+In the fiscal year under review, the Company recorded 3,208 million yen of compensation for damage as an extraordinary loss associated with the case of overbilling of customers for product proceeds at a group company in the term ended March 2025.
+The corresponding amount has been deducted from the performance indicator.
+As a result, the effective value of the performance indicator for the current fiscal year under review was 11,460 million yen. - The coefficient is used to calculate the amount of bonus (set by Positions, etc., and according to whether the recipient is also a director and according to their position, with the higher the position, the higher the coefficient) based on the ratio given in 1.b.(iii) above, and the relevant bonus amount is set as a division of the target of 12,000 million yen.

-- It is possible to reflect individual performance for each person's bonus within a range of +/- 10% based on the caluculation formula.
+- It is possible to reflect individual performance for each person's bonus within a range of +/- 10% based on the calculation formula.
 However, the total bonus amount does not change.

-- These are paid on the proviso that consolidated operating income for the relevant fiscal year reaches or exceeds 5 billion yen, and are determined according to the formula below.
+- These are paid on the proviso that consolidated operating profit for the relevant fiscal year reaches or exceeds 5,000 million yen, and are determined according to the formula below.

-- The number of shares is determined based on the ratio given in the above chart, according to whether the recipient is also a director and with the higher the position, the higher the number.
+- The number of shares is determined based on the ratio given in 1.b.(iii) above, according to whether the recipient is concurrently a director and with the higher the position, the higher the number.

-- Recipients must hold the shares until they resign or retire from the position by the Company.
+- Recipients must hold the shares until they resign or retire from their position assigned by the Company.

 3. Organization and Procedures for Determining Directors’ Compensation

-It was resolved and approved at the 108th Annual Shareholders Meeting, which was held on June 25, 2021, that the total annual amount of compensation for all directors who are not members of the Audit and Supervisory Committee shall be not more than 360 million yen (including 20 million yen for external directors).
-The number of executives to which this resolution relates is eight (including one external director).
+It was resolved and approved at the 108th Ordinary General Meeting of Shareholders, which was held on June 25, 2021, that the total annual amount of compensation for all directors who are not members of the Audit and Supervisory Committee, including the phantom stock grants, shall be not more than 360 million yen (including 20 million yen for external directors).
+The number of directors to which this resolution relates is eight (including one external director).

-It was also resolved and approved at the 108th Annual Shareholders Meeting held on June 25, 2021, that the total annual amount of compensation for all directors who are members of the Audit and Supervisory Committee shall be not more than 60 million yen.
+It was also resolved and approved at the 108th Ordinary General Meeting of Shareholders, which was held on June 25, 2021, that the total annual amount of compensation for all directors who are members of the Audit and Supervisory Committee shall be not more than 60 million yen.
 The number of directors to which this resolution relates is four.

-At the 110th Annual Shareholders Meeting held on June 23, 2023, it was determined that the total amount set aside for transfer-restricted shares to directors shall be set to not more than 90 million yen per annum.
-The number of executives affected by this resolution is five directors (excluding those who are members of the Audit and Supervisory Committee, outside directors, and non-executive directors).
+At the 110th Ordinary General Meeting of Shareholders, which was held on June 23, 2023, it was determined that the total amount set aside for transfer-restricted shares to directors (excluding those who are members of the Audit and Supervisory Committee, the external directors and the non-executive directors) shall be set to not more than 90 million yen per annum.
+The number of directors to which this resolution relates is five.

 Board of Directors and Consultative Body